kadekilo/api_h_v1/README.md

 ## More information

 Please, visit http://kadekilo.com/temporal_637992ddf6/ for a complete documentation of the Project.
-This web its protected by username and password that have been sent to your email adress, remited by Gabriel Simón.
+This web its protected by username "demo" and password "holamundo".